digitalrebar/provision/doc/ux/portal/networkingux.rst

 Digital Rebar Provision can operate in a permissive reservation mode or require users to whitelist systems before they are serviced.
 The `OnlyReservations` flag will operate as a reservations required (whitelist) mode when true; otherwise, Digital Rebar Provision permissive reservation mode will give out addresses to any valid DHCP request.

 In additional to serving IPs, DHCP servers provide critical configuration (aka `DHCP Options <https://en.wikipedia.org/wiki/Dynamic_Host_Configuration_Protocol#DHCP_options>`_) information to the clients.
 Setting Option 67, Next Boot, is essential for Digital Rebar Provision to operate as a Provisioner.
 This information includes next boot (67), gateway (3), domain name (15), DNS (6) and other important information.
 It is encoded in the responses according to `IETF RFC 2132 <https://tools.ietf.org/html/rfc2132>`_

-Consult the `Godocs <https://godoc.org/github.com/digitalrebar/provision/v4/models#Subnet>`_ for more details about the specific fields.

 Leases
 ------